Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 # Working with File Sizes

-T-MSIS TAF data are large and at the start of the project it can be overwhelming and technically challenging to manipulate the data.
-The data are already organized into more manageable state x year partitions, but larger states (CA, NY, TX) and larger files (Other Services) still exceed hundreds of GB, if not TB, when read into memory — the `.parquet` files are highly compressed and can be 1-2 orders of magnitude off of the true in memory footprint.
+T-MSIS TAF data are large, and at the start of the project it can be overwhelming and technically challenging to manipulate the data.
+The data are already organized into more manageable year-by-state partitions, but larger states (CA, NY, TX) and larger files (Other Services) still exceed hundreds of GB, if not TB, when read into memory (the `.parquet` files are highly compressed and can be 1-2 orders of magnitude off of the true in memory footprint).

-Below we provide some tips and worked examples that will help get a project started before data are subset to a more manageable size.
+Below we provide some tips and worked examples that will help get a project started before data are subset to a more manageable size. _Though the examples below are in Python, similar logic applies when working in R; see the [vignette](../vignettes/working_in_R.md) for more information._

 ### Reading Data